itwrite/js-model/README.md

 //Example 4:
 Model(goods)
 .where({"id":"2"})
-.fetch(function (i, row) {
+.each(function (i, row) {
-//The fetch funciton, if you give it a callback Function as paramter,
+//The each funciton, if you give it a callback Function as paramter,
 //then it will be call when foreach very item of result;
 console.log('each row:',row);
 });